andr3wli/nurc-r-website/content/authors/admin/_index.md

 In this workshop, you will learn how to:

-* load, wrangle, and visualize data
+* load, wrangle, and visualize a neuroscience data set
 * have a reproducible and shareable workflow
 * use R and modern tools such as tidyverse